 A website that can assist with the navigation of the confusing WebKitGTK names and versions is pkgs.org.
-At that site, search for "webkitgtk" in your chosen Linux distribution, find one that will work with the required version of GTK+, and then install it with the local package management tool.
+At that site, search for "webkitgtk" and/or "webkit2gtk" in your chosen Linux distribution, find one that will work with the required version of GTK+, and then install it with the local package management tool.